20 Great Part-Time Jobs for Retirees Who Aren’t Ready to Call It Quits

 Most of the examples here require your physical presence on-site, but there are remote jobs, too, such as virtual assistant and customer service work that can be done from the comfort of your home.

-As you browse these possible jobs for retirees, keep in mind one warning: If you are collecting Social Security, you can only earn a certain amount each month before your benefits are reduced.
+As you browse these possible jobs for retirees, keep in mind one warning: If you are collecting Social Security, you can only earn a certain amount each month before your benefits are reduced, until you reach the age of 66 years and 4 months.
+At that point, you can earn whatever you want and still collect all of Social Security benefits.

 So let’s get to work, shall we?